-#6 Updated by Matt Robinson about 3 years ago
+#6 Updated by Matt Robinson over 3 years ago

 There are no outstanding patches against the PMT, but there was one recently that I merged in and made sure was in the ported work.
 Doubt we’ll get many more between now and the next release of Puppet, but if we do, we’ll need to manually port the patch to Puppet.

-#7 Updated by Dominic Cleal about 3 years ago
+#7 Updated by Dominic Cleal over 3 years ago

 Agreed with Matt’s original description, it’d be a good idea to put a notice in the git README at least so the future direction of development is clear.
 The sort of people who pull PMT from git can also pull a dev version of Puppet.